The Right Stuff (film): Film models

-Reception
+Reception and legacy

+Box office

-Box officeThe Right Stuff had its world premiere on October 16, 1983, at the Kennedy Center in Washington, D.C., to benefit the American Film Institute.Arnold, Gary.
-"The Stuff of Dreams."
-Washington Post, October 16, 1983, p.
-G1.
-It was given a limited release on October 21, 1983, in 229 theaters, grossing $1.6 million on its opening weekend.
-It went into wide release on February 17, 1984, in 627 theaters where it grossed an additional $1.6 million on that weekend.
-Despite this, the movie bombed at the box office with $21.1 million.
-The failure of this and Twice Upon a Time caused The Ladd Company to shut down.
+The Right Stuff had its world premiere on October 16, 1983, at the Kennedy Center in Washington, D.C., to benefit the American Film Institute.
+It was given a limited release on October 21, 1983, in 229 theaters, grossing a disappointing $1.6 million on its opening weekend.
+It went into wide release on February 17, 1984, in 627 theaters, where it grossed an additional $1.6 million on that weekend.
+The movie went on to gross only $21.1 million in the United States and Canada.
+The failure of the film and Twice Upon a Time caused The Ladd Company to shut down.

 As part of the promotion for the film, Veronica Cartwright, Chuck Yeager, Gordon Cooper, Scott Glenn and Dennis Quaid appeared in 1983 at ConStellation, the 41st World Science Fiction Convention in Baltimore.

+Reviews

-ReviewsThe Right Stuff received overwhelming acclaim from critics.
+The Right Stuff received overwhelming acclaim from critics.
 The film holds a 96% approval rating on Rotten Tomatoes based on 52 reviews, with an average score of 8.80/10.
-The website's critical consensus reads, "The Right Stuff packs a lot of movie into its hefty running time, spinning a colorful, fact-based story out of consistently engaging characters in the midst of epochal events."
+The website's critical consensus reads: "The Right Stuff packs a lot of movie into its hefty running time, spinning a colorful, fact-based story out of consistently engaging characters in the midst of epochal events."
 On Metacritic — which assigns a weighted mean score — the film has a score of 91 out of 100 based on 16 critics, indicating "universal acclaim".

-Film critic Roger Ebert named The Right Stuff best film of 1983, and wrote, "it joins a short list of recent American movies that might be called experimental epics: movies that have an ambitious reach through time and subject matter, that spend freely for locations or special effects, but that consider each scene as intently as an art film".
-He later named it one of the best films of the decade and wrote, "The Right Stuff is a greater film because it is not a straightforward historical account but pulls back to chronicle the transition from Yeager and other test pilots to a mighty public relations enterprise".
+Roger Ebert named The Right Stuff best film of 1983 and wrote: "There was a lot going on, and there's a lot going on in the movie, too.
+The Right Stuff is an adventure film, a special effects film, a social commentary and a satire... it joins a short list of recent American movies that might be called experimental epics: movies that have an ambitious reach through time and subject matter, that spend freely for locations or special effects, but that consider each scene as intently as an art film....
+It's a great film."
+He later named it one of the best films of the decade, and wrote: "The Right Stuff is a greater film because it is not a straightforward historical account but pulls back to chronicle the transition from Yeager and other test pilots to a mighty public relations enterprise".
 He later put it at #2 on his 10 best of the 1980s, behind Martin Scorsese's Raging Bull.

-Gene Siskel, Ebert's co-host of At the Movies, also named The Right Stuff the best film of 1983, and said "It's a great film, and I hope everyone sees it."
+Gene Siskel, Ebert's co-host of At the Movies, also named The Right Stuff the best film of 1983 and said: "It's a great film, and I hope everyone sees it."
 Siskel also went on to include The Right Stuff at #3 on his list of the best films of the 1980s, behind Shoah and Raging Bull.